 Guinea pigs are social animals, so they should always have a companion of their own species.
 Never pair a guinea pig with a rabbit – it’s dangerous for the guinea pig who may be bullied or catch a lung infection from the rabbit (Mancinelli & Bament 2014).
 Male guinea pigs that grow up in a mixed sex colony have social skills and fit in easily to a group: those that been brought up by just a mother or a mother and father are usually more aggressive to other males (Sachser et al., 2013).
 Adopt two or more guinea pigs: don’t buy one – that way you can get a bonded group.

 So most guinea pigs can adapt either to large or to small groups, but the group needs to be a stable one.
 Keeping them together in a familiar group, or in the company of a bonded friend, reduces their stress (Kaiser et al., 2010).
 Like humans, they can get very distressed if they are parted from their friends.
 The regions of the brain that register this distress are very similar to humans (McMillan 2005).
-Recovery ill guinea pigs should not be isolated: put them with a friend and make all vet visits with that friend.
+Ill or injured guinea pigs should not be isolated: put them with a friend and make all vet visits with that friend.

 Male guinea pigs that are not brought up in a colony have trouble relating to other animals later in life while female guinea pigs are more adaptable whatever their social background (Kaiser et al., 2010).
 You can keep two female guinea pigs together, or a female with a neutered male (castrating males is straight forward).
-Two brothers that have been brought up together will usually also live in harmony or two unrelated males that are put together as soon as they have been weaned, ie: within a few days of birth.
+Two brothers that have been brought up together will usually also live in harmony or two unrelated males that are put together within a few days of birth.
 Adult males in larger all-male groups usually fight.
 Keeping mixed sex groups is not practical, as you will soon have a population explosion unless you neuter the males!